FREQUENTLY ASKED QUESTIONS ABOUT CDI

-International issues — like trade, terrorism, war, climate change, disease and piracy — affect everyone regardless of class.
+International issues — like immigration, trade, terrorism, war, climate change, disease and piracy — affect everyone regardless of class.
 Yet international business and diplomacy tends to be the province of middle and upper class professionals.
 Knowledge about and engagement in national and international affairs is not a luxury poorer people can’t afford; it can be crucial to personal advancement and to narrowing stubborn social inequalities in our globalizing world.
 Through CDI, Learning Life seeks to reduce inter-family inequality by empowering more lower-income people to participate in international affairs.

 Can you keep me posted as the dialogues develop?

 Yes, we’d be happy to.
 You can subscribe to our e-news, and/or like or follow us on Facebook, Twitter, Instagram, or Linkedin to get our latest news as the Citizen Diplomacy Initiative develops.